What is ahead for 2016? Most people don’t realize how tightly the following are linked:

 There has been a lot of talk about the United States reducing its production, but the impact so far has been small, based on data from EIA’s International Energy Statistics and its December 2015 Monthly Energy Review.

-Based on information through November from EIA’s Monthly Energy Review, total liquids production for the US for the year 2015 will be over 800,000 barrels per day higher than it was for 2014.
+Based on information through November from EIA’s Monthly Energy Review, total liquids production for the US for the year 2015 will be about 700,000 barrels per day higher than it was for 2014.
 This increase is likely greater than the increase in production by either Saudi Arabia or Iraq.
 Perhaps in 2016, oil production of the US will start decreasing, but so far, increases in biofuels and natural gas liquids are partly offsetting recent reductions in crude oil production.
 Also, even when companies are forced into bankruptcy, oil production does not necessarily stop because of the potential value of the oil to new owners.

 Figure 11 shows that very high stocks of oil were a problem, way back in the 1920s.
 There were other similarities to today’s problems as well, including a deflating debt bubble and low commodity prices.
 Thus, we should not be too surprised by high oil stocks now, when oil prices are low.